Can you say gorgeous? (I know I’m her mom and completely biased, but still, this is stunning!)

 Chain 22.
 (If you choose to use this pattern with different yarn, any number of chains you wish to use to measure about 7 inches is fine, there is not a pattern repeat.)

-ROW 1: Starting in the third chain from the hook, work one DC (Double Crochet.)
-Continue working one DC into each chain to the end of the row.
+Row 1: Starting in the third chain from the hook, work 1 DC.
+Continue working 1 DC into each chain to the end of the row.
 CH 2 and turn.
 (20 DC)

 Continue this pattern, switching directions every four rows until you almost finish the skein, or approximately 60 inches.
 Leave enough yarn to slip stitch, or sew the two ends together to make into an infinity scarf.
 Tie off and weave in the ends.